University of Florida Homepage

 Application

 The Ph.D. program admits new students every two years.
-The next cohort will begin the program in Fall 2024.
-The application for this cycle is currently open and due no later than January 15, 2024.
+The next cohort will begin the program in Fall 2026.
+The application for this cycle will open in October 2025 and be due no later than January 15, 2026.

 A complete application requires: (1) copies of all unofficial transcripts, (2) a personal statement, (3) a resume or CV, and (4) three confidential letters of recommendation.
 The online application will require additional information related to your personal and academic background.